 Keep it minimal

 Two buttons, one headline, one supporting line.
-The interstitial’s job is to get the contact to tap — not to explain the business.
-Save the detail for the OTTO conversation.
+The interstitial’s job is to get the contact to tap — save the detail for the OTTO conversation.

 📱